Askerswell: Toponymy

 The name Askerswell is derived from Osgar's Well or its Viking equivalent Asger's Well, though local tradition is that Askers' Well is Dorset dialect for newts' well and refers to the name of the stream flowing through the village ("Askers" or the River Asker).

 History

 In 1086 in the Domesday Book Askerswell was recorded as Oscherwille; it had 30 households, was in Eggardon Hundred and the lord and tenant-in-chief was Tavistock Abbey.

 Askerswell parish church has an early 15th-century west tower, but the rest of the building was rebuilt by Talbot Bury in 1858.

 There are twenty structures in the parish that are listed by English Heritage for their historic or architectural interest.
 There are no structures listed as Grade I (the highest rating), but the parish church and South Eggardon Farmhouse are Grade II*.

 Governance

-In the United Kingdom national parliament Askerswell is in the West Dorset parliamentary constituency, which is currently represented by Oliver Letwin of the Conservative Party.
-In local government, Askerswell is governed by Dorset Council at the highest tier.
-At the parish level—the lowest tier—Askerswell does not have a parish council; instead it has a parish meeting.
+At the lower tier of local government, Askerswell is a civil parish.
+It does not have a parish council; instead it has a parish meeting.

-In national parliament and district council elections, Dorset is divided into several electoral wards, with Askerswell being within Netherbury electoral ward.
-In county council elections, Askerswell is in the Bride Valley electoral division, one of 42 divisions that elect councillors to Dorset County Council.